tuh1n-bd/-Incident-Response-Playbook-/README.md

 ========================================================================================================================================================================================

-2️⃣ Enrichment – Add Context to the Attacks
+ 2.Enrichment – Add Context to the Attacks

 Now we expand: When did this happen?
 What was the target?